Roseinfire/HtmlS/README.md

 > And finally
-## Congratulations! 📣
+## Congratulations!
 You finished a short study.
-Give the project a `star`, if you like the project. <br>
+We are happy to help you create websites. <br>
-We are working for free, so your support is important ⭐💝
+Give the project a `star`, if you like the project!
 #

 # Learn more